azurestandard/azure-angular-providers/README.md

 * `selectPackaging(product_code)`, a method for changing the currently selected packaging (selection will not persist beyond page refreshes).
+* `categories()`, a method returning an array of `AzureCategory` instances for each category associated with this product.

 The underlying product objects returned by the API are cached in the factory, so a new `Product` instance will not need to hit the API